Using Sonra Flexter to Process Complex XML Files in…

 As a first step, we use Flexter to transform the XML data into CSV files.
 Flexter can work with arbitrarily complex XML schemas.
 For this example, I selected a particularly complex XML schema, the NDC standard from IATA .
 NDC stands for New Distribution Capability, and is a widely used industry standard in the aviation industry.

 The schema contains hundreds of elements and is made up of X interconnected and embedded XSD files.
 It covers most business processes (Shopping, Order Management, Airline Profiles, etc.) in the aviation industry for the purpose of data exchange.
-You can download the NDC schema from the NDC schema page.
+You can download sample NDC schema from this page.

 Below are some of the XSD files that are part of the NDC standard: